lavanyagarg112/react-web-forum/README.md

 - Ruby on Rails API with postgresql for the backend
 - Render for deployment

+You can find the backend repository here: (threadtalk backend)[https://github.com/lavanyagarg112/threadtalk-backend]

 For more details, do read on!

 ## Table of Contents